luiscape/hdxscraper-skeleton-python/README.md

 python tool/scripts/setup/
 ```

-In the example above, the collector-specific scritps will setup the tables of a SQLite database.
+In the example above, the collector-specific scritps will setup the tables of an SQLite database.
 Click [here](scripts/setup/database.py) to explore that script in more detail.

 You can also include crontab configuration in the script above.
 Here's an example: